-The court realizes that bad things happen in people’s lives.
+The court realizes that bad things happen in people's lives.
 Often, individuals and families repaying debt under Chapter 13 run into a hardship that precludes them from completing the plan.
-The debtor may petition the court for a hardship discharge.
-The court may approve a hardship discharge under the following conditions:
+The debtor may petition the court for a hardship discharge and the court may approve a hardship discharge under certain conditions.

 Do not file for Chapter 13 bankruptcy expecting to receive a hardship discharge of your obligations.
 The courts are reluctant to accept even a modified plan to reduce or extend your payments.